audiohacked/OpenCorsairLink/README.md

 OpenCorsairLink
 ===============
+### Branches
+ - master: Use this branch as stable/release version
+ - testing: Use this branch as testing/release canidate
+ - feature/*: Use these branches as cutting edge features (Use at your own risk)

 ### Running
 Since the program needs direct hardware access you should run this with 'sudo' or as root.